Two and a Half Men season 5

 The fifth season of the American television sitcom Two and a Half Men aired on CBS from September 24, 2007 to May 19, 2008.

 A total of only 19 episodes were aired due to the 2007–2008 Writers Guild of America strike.
 Unlike the previous seasons, the Season 5 DVD came without a gag reel.
 The DVD also titled "Tight's Good" as "Shoes, Hats, Pickle Jar Lids", and the "Previously on Two and a Half Men" recap seen in the original broadcast of "Fish in a Drawer" was initially not included on DVD.
-This was the shortest season in the history of the show until the eighth season ended after 16 episodes due to the firing of Charlie Sheen.
+This was the shortest season in the history of the show until the eighth season which had 16 episodes.